anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/transfers_to_ethereum.md

 should revert the state changes in Namada, including refunding the paid fees and escrowed assets.

-Timeouts only happen after we process transfer to Ethereum events, to guarantee the consistency of the shared state between Namada and Ethereum.
+Timeouts only happen after we process transfer to Ethereum events to guarantee the consistency of the shared state between Namada and Ethereum.
 Nonces from transfer to Ethereum events will place a total order on these transfers and any future relay attempts.